macrobiotus/antarctic_invertebrates/README.md

 - `00_functions.R` - Helper functions for analysis.
 - `10_import_predictors.R` - Predictor import from `.csv` to `.Rdata`
 - `20_format_predictors.R` - Predictor filtering, naming, and type setting.
-- `30_format_phyloseq.R` - Integration of `css` abundance-corrected 18S originally from (and documented in) repository `pcm_modelling`. `sample_data()` component is erased and substituted with formatted predictors from above.
+- `30_format_phyloseq.R` - ~~Integration of `css` abundance-corrected 18S originally from (and documented in) repository `pcm_modelling`. `sample_data()` component is erased and substituted with formatted predictors from above.~~

 ### Analysis

-- `40_pca_and_ordinations.R` - some useful code exploring PCA and ordination with the data, but no significant results here.
+- ~~`40_pca_and_ordinations.R` - some useful code exploring PCA and ordination with the data, but no significant results here.~~
-- `50_eda.R` - violin plots implemented to visualize raw data, some analysis trials using the `vegan` package, particularly a CCoA approach as described in Wang _et al._ 2012 looks suitable.
+- ~~`50_eda.R` - violin plots implemented to visualize raw data, some analysis trials using the `vegan` package, particularly a CCoA approach as described in Wang _et al._ 2012 looks suitable.~~

+## Work progress

-### Change-log and progress
+### Changelog

-- 29.09.2016 - created and ran `0200_rarefy_alpha_18S.sh`
+- **29.09.2016** - created and ran `0200_rarefy_alpha_18S.sh` and  `0300_rarefy_multi_18S.sh`.
-- 29.09.2016 - created and ran `0300_rarefy_multi_18S.sh`
+- **30.09.2016** - created and ran `0400_ckeck_multi_18S.sh`, checked `10_import_predictors.R`, and  `20_format_predictors.R`, deleted unused documentation, started `30_format_phyloseq.R`.

 ### Todo
+- [ ] finish `30_format_phyloseq.R`
+- [ ] design main analysis file
+- [ ] update R scripts in overview file
+- [ ] use MDS plot to inform on sample variability
+- [ ] Draw NMDS plots in `ggplo2()` as described in bookmarks?
+- [ ] The analysis approach of Wang _et al._ 2012 could be tried, as it looks to give promising results.
+Otherwise perhaps mail Warton?
+- [ ] clean repository for submission (separate code and data as much as possible)
+- [ ] remove files unrelated to this manuscript to local one this project is coded and or adjust `.gitignore` file.

+### Done
+- [x] extend generate todo list from below and resort this file
+- [x] implement rarefaction at suitable depth
+- [x]  Abundance correction should perhaps happen after removal of chimeras, but before any subsequent filtering of blanks etc. This should be discussed, e.g. by contacting the Qiime development team, then implemented appropriately, also using the documentation of repository `pcm_modelling`. **Resolved by using rarefaction instead of cumulative sum scaling (or other abundance correction methods).Rarefaction is performed analogously to CSS after filtering of very low-covered samples.
+Contaminating reads should be removed, to give the "true" diversity, before rarefaction.**
 - [x] It is hard to conceive how the `css` scaled abundance data in `560_psob_18S_css_filtered.RData` is transformed, it looks like `log` transform.
 This transformation may to be reversed after modelling and before discussing results.
 To solve this question Paulson _et al._ (2013) or the Qiime developer forum should be consulted. **Resolved by using rarefaction now.**
-- [x] Abundance correction should perhaps happen after removal of chimeras, but before any subsequent filtering of blanks etc. This should be discussed, e.g. by contacting the Qiime development team, then implemented appropriately, also using the documentation of repository `pcm_modelling`. **Resolved by using rarefaction instead of cumulative sum scaling (or other abundance correction methods).Rarefaction is performed analogously to CSS after filtering of very low-covered samples.
-Contaminating reads should be removed, to give the "true" diversity, before rarefaction.**
-- [ ] implement rarefaction at suitable depth
-- [ ] clean repository for submission (separate code and data as much as possible)
-- [ ] extend generate todo list from below
-- [ ] resort this file

-### Spin-offs

-- `60_scar_combined.R` - fork of `50_eda.R` for presentation at SCAR conference.
-Analysis on species involving species abundance uses `css` abundance data, which might need might be wrongly implemented or not to be used at all (see change-log)
-- `61_scar_separate.R` - fork of `40_pca_and_ordinations.R` for presentation at SCAR conference.
-Analysis on species involving species abundance uses `css` abundance data, which might need might be wrongly implemented or not to be used at all (see change-log).
-Uses `ggcorplot()` now and adjusts colors, all files are written out to SCAR folder.

-## Notes

-16.08.2016 - the following code issues need to be addressed before adjusting the manuscript text:

-- [ ] The analysis approach of Wang _et al._ 2012 should be tried, as it looks to give promising results.
-Otherwise perhaps mail Warton?

-17.08.2016 - meeting with Mark the following code issues need to be addressed before adjusting the manuscript text:

-- [ ] use MDS plots for separate species
-- [ ] CSS and CCA look
-- [ ] mail plot to Mark

-19.08.2016

-- [x] Do not remove biologically empty samples in filtering steps, this may remove power from the analysis?
-- [ ] Draw NMDS plots in `ggplo2()` as described in bookmarks.

 ## Manuscript work

-### Overview

-- See `./160808_inv_env/Scratch/160704_revisions` for all old files used prior to first submission to Royal society.
-- See `./pcm_inv_env/160808_inv_env/Scratch/160811_unused_R_code` for code residues from previous attemps.
-- See `/160808_inv_env/Scratch/unused_Qiime` for legacy `Qiime` objects.
-- See `/160808_inv_env/Text` for the latest stages for manuscript submission, these should be used to continue the work on the manuscript.

 ### Comment to address in by code and manuscript text